aoeaec/simpleapi/README.md

  - Data needs to be stored in the database for reporting - We are using in memory H2 database

 Task 2 :
- - Date must not be in the past
+ - Date must not be in the past - API return message "Date cannot be in past", with HTTP Status 400
- - Total cost of transaction must not exceed 5000
+ - Total cost of transaction must not exceed 5000 - API return message "Total cost of transaction must not exceed 5000" , with HTTP Status 400
- - Product must be active
+ - Product must be active - API returns message "Product must be active" , with HTTP Status 400

+** In addition to these checks, API also checks that the CUSTOMER_ID and PRODUCT_CODE are valid. **

 Task 3 :
- - Total cost of transactions per customer
+ - Total cost of transactions per customer - total cost is returned along with list of transactions
- - Total cost of transactions per product
+ - Total cost of transactions per product - total cost is returned along with list of transactions
- - Number of transactions sold to customer from Australia
+ - Number of transactions sold to customer from Australia - total count is returned along with list of transactions

 Task 4 :
  - Add security to webservice
+ - Following credentials are needed to access the application .
+This is also configured in the postman collection.
+      - Username : user
+      - Password : password

 Next steps :
-LDAP is also configured and can be used with the application by making small change to SecurityConfig class.
+1. LDAP is also configured and can be used with the application by making small change to SecurityConfig class.
 At the moment LDAP will pass sessionid as cookie.
-Need to pass it as JWT for better API experience
+Need to pass it as JWT for better API experience.
+2. Pagination will be good if too many records returned from GET endpoints.